charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 I played my first match of Modern in September.
 Two months later, I won a Modern RPTQ and tickets to Spain for the [Pro Tour](https://magic.wizards.com/en/events/premierplay/protour/ptrix).
 Despite a few embarrassing punts, I managed a 6-4 finish in Modern -- pretty good for a guy who's never even made Day 2 of a GP!

 My secret isn't long practice sessions, or spicy sideboard choices, or deep metagame knowledge -- it's number crunching.
 After spiking the PPTQ in September, I coded up my deck in Python[^3].
 The computer's better-than-perfect play (more on this in a moment) then allowed me to compare dozens of variations of the deck by [goldfishing](https://mtg.gamepedia.com/Goldfishing) millions of games.

-This allowed me to explore the difference between cards that *feel* bad and cards that *are* bad,

-This let me identify subtle flaws in the conventional wisdom,

-I was then able to

 I found a few flaws in the conventional wisdom, and see a few paths for the deck going forward.

 [^3]: Code is visible on GitHub [here](https://github.com/charles-uno/valakut/blob/master/driver.py).
 Comments and pull requests welcome!

-Knowledge of the metagame

-I practiced, of course, but not as much as my opponents.

-{% comment %}

----

-As *Magic: the Gathering* players go, I'm mediocre.
-My practice schedule is (at best) sporadic, and I find full-day tournaments exhausting.
-But, through a combination of good luck and number crunching, I scored an invite to [Pro Tour Rivals of Ixalan](https://magic.wizards.com/en/events/premierplay/protour/ptrix) in Bilbao, Spain -- and even came away with a winning record in Modern[^1]!

-[^1]: My Modern record was 6-4, despite punting several relevant games due to fatigue.
-My drafts, on the other hand, were a bloodbath.
-I was unfamiliar with a powerful archetype, and I got run over by it, going 1-4-1.

----

-{% endcomment %}

-> TODO: Intro

 ## The Deck